timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 > parameter; see this link for documentation
 > https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html#dialog-command

-This section is intended to demostrate the inetgration of connected vehicle data with other services.
+This section is intended to demonstrate the integration of connected vehicle data with other services.
 We chose to integrate with
 Alexa and HERE Maps because they are familiar and convenient with the ASK CLI.
 Of course, once your connected vehicle data is in AWS (DynamoDB in this case), then you could similarly integrate with a variety of other services.